Speedvale Avenue Construction

 https://www.facebook.com/groups/safespeedvale

-ResidentsForSafeSpeedvaleAvenue almost 3 years ago
+ResidentsForSafeSpeedvaleAvenue over 3 years ago

 I am unable to comment at length, as I would normally do, because I recently fractured a bone in my left hand and another in my right elbow, so keyboarding or even texting is difficult at the moment.
 Therefore I would simply like to fully endorse the comments of Marty Collier, on behalf of Residents for a Safe Speedvale Avenue.
 Maggie Laidlaw

-mlaidlaw almost 3 years ago
+mlaidlaw over 3 years ago

 Dear Ike,